 Contact lenses can be worn immediately, but glasses may need to be taped to your forehead or propped on your cheeks for up to seven weeks.

 Patients with realistic goals for rhinoplasty are generally very happy with the new shape of their nose.
 The exact results depend on the patient’s nasal bone and cartilage structure, facial shape, skin thickness and age.

 Complications are rare and, when they occur, minor.
 These may include infection, nosebleed, or a reaction to the anesthesia.

-Insurance may cover rhinoplasty if it is done for reconstructive or medical reasons, but likely not for cosmetic purposes.
+Insurance may cover rhinoplasty if it is done for reconstructive or medical reasons, but this nasal surgery will likely not be covered by insurance if it is for cosmetic purposes.

 Revision or secondary rhinoplasty corrects deformities caused by a previous operation on the nose.
 It is a more difficult procedure to perform than primary rhinoplasty because there is less cartilage to work with and there may be scarring or tissue contracture (tightening).
 In general, Dr. Salemy recommends patients wait a year after their rhinoplasty before considering a revision procedure.

 Contact us today to schedule a Rhinoplasty consultation in our Seattle office!

 Click here to see Before and After Photos of a Rhinoplasty